 CIS 5120 Advanced Systems Analysis & Design (3)

 This course advances the student's skills to develop, refine, and communicate requirements and designs as related to computer systems.
 This course is reading- and writing-intensive.
-3 hours of lecture per week

 CIS 5130 Analysis of Software Artifacts (3)